CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 **Discovery Environment App(s):**

 <!---
-inks to APPs in the DE are found by clicking the INFO button; App URL
+Links to Apps in the DE which are found by clicking the INFO button; select and copy App URL
 --->

 |App name|Version|Description|App Link|